rogerz343/transient-detection/README.md

 When run, each of these scripts will call on the helpers fuinction to compute all of their performance measures (including ROC, Precision Recall, TPR, FPR, F1, GM, and every other performance form the performance measures lecture notes).

 ## random forest
+# Note: this code is poorly organized and documented.
 Contains the code for the random forest classification algorithm.
 Other than `helpers.py`, `comparenT.py`, and `comparePkls.py`, each of the `.py` files is a script that runs a random forest (with specific parameters).
 All of the other `.py` files contain a copy of the random forest algorithm.
 The name of the script file indicates the modification (for example, mF3 indicates that 3 feature parameters are used in the script.
 When each of the scripts is run, it generates a .pkl file recording all of the performance measures and the precision-recall and ROC graphs in an output folder. `comparenT.py` parses through output .pkl files and computes relevant statistics measures.
 - `helpers.py`: measures all of the performance measures and saves the output to a `.pkl` file.